Travel etiquette is important every time you visit a new destination. As a travel writer, how you act reflects back on you and your publication.

-For example, if you sell travel stories in advance of the press trip, you need to be very specific about what places you need to visit.
-You also need to be specific about how much time you need to spend in each place.
+If you sell travel stories in advance of the press trip, you'll need to be very specific about what places you need to visit.
+You'll also need to be specific about how much time you need to spend in each place.

 I do a lot of press trips to classic car museums around the world.
 From experience, I know that it takes me about four hours to do everything I need to do.